Frequently asked questions

 Cyber security and privacy training is an ongoing part of managing risk for organizations.
 Getting this right takes effort and a continued program of activities throughout the year.

-Our subscriptions are annual, so once you subscribe, you’ll have a membership to your chosen program for one year.
+Our paid subscriptions are annual, so once you subscribe, you’ll have a membership to your chosen program for one year.

 For each year you subscribe, you’ll get new courses, supporting materials, and guidance from us.

 At the end of each year, you can renew to keep your access to the program and upcoming content, or you can cancel.

 We can invoice you for your annual subscription payment, or you can pay with Visa, Mastercard, American Express, Discover, or PayPal.

 If your organization is based in New Zealand, GST is additional to our advertised pricing.
 For organizations outside of New Zealand, tax is not included in pricing.